8.3. Basic Types of Experimental Design

 8.3.1.
 Completely Randomized Design (CRD)

-The Completely Randomized Design represents the most straightforward application of experimental principles.
+The Completely Randomized Design (CRD) represents the most straightforward application of experimental principles.
 In a completely randomized design, each unit has an equal chance of being randomly assigned to a treatment group.

 Implementation